kavyakjayaraj/Crime-Analysis/README.md

 ![3 create newtable 2018](https://github.com/kavyakjayaraj/bigdata_project/assets/127305603/4d97ed7a-37b2-4c4e-8e10-6697f7ca94c9)
 ![3 insert 2018](https://github.com/kavyakjayaraj/bigdata_project/assets/127305603/c391129a-3895-4108-a1a8-c2de76af1663)

-   c) Using the group by and order by functions in Hive, the top 10 states with the highest number of cases for three years(2016,2017,2018) recorded are filtered, and this result is loaded into a table.
+   c) Using the group by and order by functions in Hive, the top 10 states with the highest number of cases recorded ,most number of persons escaped and highest number of rape victims for three years(2016,2017,2018)are filtered, and this result is loaded into a table.

    Total number of cases in three years(2016,2017,2018)